Big Bad Wolf: Happily N'Ever After

 The film Happily N'Ever After featured three Big Bad Wolves.
-The Fat Wolf (voiced by Jon Polito) is the alpha of the Big Bad Wolves and based on the Big Bad Wolf from "The Wolf and the Seven Young Goats."
-The Tough Wolf (voiced by Tom Kenny) is the second-in-command, is based on the Big Bad Wolf from "Three Little Pigs," and is often competing with the Fat Wolf.
-The Crazy Wolf, based on the Big Bad Wolf from "Little Red Riding Hood," doesn't speak and is the runt of the litter.
+The Fat Wolf (voiced by Jon Polito) is the alpha of the Big Bad Wolves and based on the Big Bad Wolf from "The Wolf and the Seven Young Goats".
+The Tough Wolf (voiced by Tom Kenny) is the second-in-command, is based on the Big Bad Wolf from "Three Little Pigs", and is often competing with the Fat Wolf.
+The Crazy Wolf, based on the Big Bad Wolf from "Little Red Riding Hood", does not speak and is the runt of the litter.

+Dimension 20 Neverafter

+In the actual play show Dimension 20's 15th season, the Big Bad Wolf is the manifestation of Death in the world of the Neverafter, who, after meeting with a starving Little Red Riding Hood, allows her to kill him, and eat his flesh, turning her into a werewolf.
+When the wolf passes, Little Red is left to "take up the mantle of Death", turning into a full wolf.

 Modern positive adaptations

 Several recent interpretations of the Big Bad Wolf show him as being a character with relatively good intentions, mostly considered "Bad" due to a misunderstanding or prejudice.
 Arguably, this practice started with the 1989 children's book The True Story of the 3 Little Pigs!
 However, the best-known "good" adaptations are from films, where it is mostly used for a comedic effect.